opencog/benchmark/README.md

 * __python__ -- Benchmarks for the python bindinggs to various AtomSpace subsystems.

-* __query-trite__ -- A synthetic benchmark containing a trivial pattern matcher query.
+* __query-trite__ -- A synthetic benchmark containing some trivial
+  pattern matcher queries.

 * __query-links__ -- A real-world benchmark for performing a complex pattern match on a real-world natural-langauge dataset.

+* __cogserver__ -- Benchmark of network I/O to the cogserver.
+  Highlights issues created by using `netcat` instead of using native socket I/O.